signum-network/CIPs/SIP/sip-35.md

 If a transaction is created on a node which has set a valid  *NODE.cashback* with a Signum address, this address (public key) will be stored on the transaction.

 When the transaction gets processed on the chain, 25% of the fee will be sent to the stored cashback receiver (account ID).
 This fraction of the transaction fee is sent to the cashback receiver instead of the miners.

+We will add a new version for transaction and block on the protocol and as we need to have extra 8 bytes to add the cashback_receiver into the transacton we will use the opportunity double the block size.

 ## Backwards Compatibility
 This is a hard forking change, thus breaking compatibility with old fully-validating nodes.
 It should not be deployed without widespread consensus.